MINIMALIST TOOL KIT: How to Inspire Change

 3. Share statistics about how much clutter the average person lives with, or how much it hampers their everyday lives.

 The average American home contains 300,000 items, and I've been in a few that make it easy to believe that number.
 Clutter makes it harder to clean our living spaces.
 It increases the time we spend looking for things we've mislaid and the likelihood we won't find them.
 It makes daily life more difficult.
 But inserting that information into a conversation isn't going to make your listener suddenly anxious to declutter.
 It's more likely to make them roll their eyes and dismiss you as a fanatic.
-(After all, who else walks around with obscure statistics at their fingertips?)
+(After all, who else walks around quoting obscure statistics?)

 4. Nag them into decluttering.